Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation

-We first discuss the content personalization performance of \manner{} in comparison to state-of-the-art NNRs.
+We first discuss \manner{}'s content personalization performance.
 We then analyze its capability for single- and multi-aspect (i) diversification and (ii) personalization.
-In the latter (i.e., aspect customization experiments), we treat \manner{}, and respectively \mannertitle{}, with just the \texttt{CR-Module} (i.e. $\lambda_{A_p} = 0$) as (another) baseline.
-Lastly, we evaluate \manner{}'s ability to re-use pretrained aspect-specific modules in cross-lingual transfer experiments.
+In the aspect customization setups, we treat \manner{}'s \texttt{CR-Module} as a baseline.
+Lastly, we evaluate its ability to re-use pretrained aspect-specific modules in cross-lingual transfer.